WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

 # Facebook-campaign-analysis-with-recommendations.

-## The goal of this project is to investigate the performance of Facebook marketing campaigns and surface recommendations for future budget allocation across different campaign categories, with a focus on maximizing sales conversions through social media advertising.
+## The goal of this project is to investigate the performance of Facebook marketing campaigns and surface recommendations for future budget allocation across all campaigns, with a focus on maximizing sales conversions through social media advertising.

 ## Data Cleaning